themechanicalguy/Design-Patterns/1-SOLID/SOLID-Principles.md

 - It states that software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
 - This means you should be able to extend a system's behavior without modifying its existing code, thereby reducing the risk of introducing bugs into stable, tested code.

-## Explanation of OCP

-**Open for Extension:** You can add new functionality by creating new classes, modules, or components (e.g., through inheritance, interfaces, or composition).
-**Closed for Modification:** The existing code (e.g., a base class or module) should not need to be changed when new functionality is added.
+## Key Idea

 The OCP promotes designing systems that are flexible and maintainable by relying on abstractions (like interfaces or abstract classes) rather than concrete implementations.

+- **Open for Extension:** You can add new functionality by creating new classes, modules, or components (e.g., through inheritance, interfaces, or composition).
+- **Closed for Modification:** The existing code (e.g., a base class or module) should not need to be changed when new functionality is added.

 ## Real-Life Analogy